Nonye2K3/chia/Quick-Start-Guide.md

 Plots created with Beta 8 and newer version of the chia software will work on mainnet.
 The minimum plot size will be k=32.

+If you want more peers and better network connectivity, you should also try opening port 8444 on your router so other peers can connect to you.
+Follow [this](https://bitcoin.org/en/full-node#port-forwarding) guide but using port 8444 instead of 8333.
+This helps the network be more decentralized.

 ## Windows

 You can learn how to use the Graphical User Interface (GUI) in [Beginners Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Beginners-Guide).